grafana/pyroscope/docs/sources/operators-guide/reference-glossary.md

 ## Tenant

-A tenant is the owner of a set of series written to and queried from Grafana Fire.
+A tenant is the owner of a set of series written to and queried from Grafana Phlare.
-Grafana Fire isolates series and alerts belonging to different tenants.
+Grafana Phlare isolates series and alerts belonging to different tenants.
-To understand how Grafana Fire authenticates tenants, refer to [Authentication and authorization]({{< relref "secure/authentication-and-authorization.md" >}}).
+To understand how Grafana Phlare authenticates tenants, refer to [Authentication and authorization]({{< relref "secure/authentication-and-authorization.md" >}}).

 ## Time series